 Regardless, Matterhorn is really a natural wonder.
 It baffles me every time I look at it, wondering how it was formed.
 This magnificent mountain can be directly seen from Zermatt, located in the canton of Valais.

 Photographs of Swiss Countryside Trains

 However, their trains are not created equal!
-Some are faster than others, some are more modern.
+Some are faster than others, and some are more modern.
 But what you must see is the nostalgic steam train that passes the countryside towns in Switzerland.